Eschatologue/CM_wiki/docs/class/ranger/index.md

 You have cultivated a strong bond with animals.
 You can cast *Find Familiar*, but only as a ritual.

 ***Urban Tracker***
 You are an expert at navigating the labyrinthine Citadel Cities as well as the wilds.
-You gain Proficiency in Sleight of Hand.
+You gain Proficiency in Acrobatics and Sleight of Hand.

 ***Wasteland Wanderer***
 Choose one of the following damage types: :dmg-cold: Cold, :dmg-fire: Fire, :dmg-poison: Poison, or :dmg-lightning: Lightning.
-You gain :dmg-res: **Resistance** to the chosen damage type.
+You gain :dmg-res: Resistance to the chosen damage type.
+You can choose this benefit again if you are given the option to, choosing the same damage type gives you :dmg-imm: Immunity to that damage type.

+You gain one additional *World's Wanderer* benefit when you reach level 9 and one more at level 17.

 ### Level 2: Fighting Style